Venango

 The collection of is showcased along with a wide range of antiques that have either musical or local significance.
 Lighting is provided by the DeBences' collection of over 40 Tiffany-style hanging lamps.
 Many of the instruments in the collection are very rare.
 The Berry-Wood A.O.W.

-This Museum's mission is to preserve and conserve its holdings and the beautiful Beaux Arts building it occupies, which is listed in the National Register of Historic Places.
+The mission of the Venango Museum of Arts, Science, and Industry is to preserve and conserve its holdings, as well as the beautiful Beaux Arts building it occupies, which is listed in the National Register of Historic Places.

 1910 was a prosperous year for Franklin and included the building of the National Guard Armory overlooking French Creek.